dapovoa/CTranslate2/README.md

 This fork includes compatibility fixes for ROCm 6.2+ and 7.x based on the official [ROCm/CTranslate2](https://github.com/ROCm/CTranslate2) repository.
 The original AMD fork targets ROCm 6.1, but significant API changes in ROCm 7.0+ required modifications.

+### MIOpen Support for Whisper Models

+Added proper MIOpen linkage for Conv1D operations, required for Whisper and other speech models.
+Previous builds would fail with "Conv1D on GPU currently requires the cuDNN library" error.

+**What's Fixed:**
+- Automatic MIOpen detection and linkage in Python setup.py
+- Proper rpath configuration for ROCm libraries
+- Whisper models now work correctly on AMD GPUs
+- Automated build script with verification (build_rocm.sh)

+See [BUILD_ROCM.md](BUILD_ROCM.md) for detailed build instructions.

 ### Changes for ROCm 6.2+ / 7.x Compatibility

 The hipBLAS API changed between ROCm 6.x and 7.x.
 This fork includes **automatic version detection** to support both: